Untold Legends of Nornfeld

 Unsavory Exploits

-Starting at 13th level, whenever a creature makes a melee attack against you and misses, you can use your reaction to make an opportunity attack Opportunity Attack
+Starting at 13th level, when a creature that has the prone condition tries to use its movement to get up within 5 feet of you, you can use your reaction to make an opportunity attack Opportunity Attack

 You can use your reaction to make a melee opportunity attack against a hostile creature that you can see when it moves out of your reach.